joshmarinacci/AppBundler/README.markdown

 </target>
 ```

 That's it.
-Just run 'ant package-app' and a Mac bundle will appear in dist/mac.
+Just run `ant package-app` and a Mac bundle will appear in dist/mac.

-Valid targets are `mac`, win, jnlp, onejar, and all.
+Valid targets are `mac`, `win`, `jnlp`, `onejar`, and `all`.

-'bundle', 'target', 'destdir', and 'libdir' must be set. 'libdir' is a semicolon
+The attributes 'bundle', 'target', 'destdir', and 'libdir' must be set.
-separated list of directories which contain your jars.
+'libdir' is a semicolon separated list of directories which contain your jars.